 See Pantone Classic Blue on YouTube: https://youtu.be/UeTNaba14RI

-We have come up with some of our own ideas of how to incorporate blue onto your decor and go about putting Pantone into your Wedding décor.
+Here’s a few ideas on how to incorporate blue onto your decor and go about putting Pantone into your wedding décor.

 Adding blue to your florals works beautifully.
 You can add as much or as little as you want, flowers provide a wonderful variety of blues for you to choose from.
 So be as wild or as understated as takes your fancy.

-Add classic blue tones to your stationery then a complementary colour- here gold foil has been added to create a relief effect to these table numbers.
+Add classic blue tones to your stationery then a complementary colour.
+Here, the addition of gold foil creates a relief effect on these table numbers.
 Thank you Mat Fox Photography for this fab photo.

 Beach Wedding Ideas for Putting Pantone into Your Wedding Décor